About this course

 Students who complete the Master of Journalism should be able to:

-- demonstrate a real-world profession-based understanding of the norms and professional standards that inform excellent journalism; and
+- Demonstrate a real-world profession-based understanding of the norms and professional standards that inform excellent journalism

 - The program will be taught by leading industry practitioners;

 - It will introduce students to key concepts in journalism in the context of the most recent scholarship in the field;